 As many seniors continue to age, they start to find that certain things just don't work as well as they used to.
-Hearing can start to fade, joints may not work as much as they used to and for many their eyesight also becomes less and less clear.
-There are some situations, where eyesight can worsen with age, but many times there is a more serious issue forming and for many seniors this means glaucoma.
+Hearing can start to fade, joints may not work as well as they used to and for many, their eyesight also becomes less clear.
+There are some situations where eyesight can worsen with age, but many times there is a more serious issue forming, and for many seniors this means glaucoma.

-One of the most terrifying things about glaucoma, is that it is typically gradual and painless.
-The condition actually occurs when the valve that regulates liquid in the eye becomes damaged, which then damages the optic nerve, this eventually increases pressure in the eye which leads to serious damage.
-Typically, vision seems completely normal as this is happening and the entire process is painless, which is why glaucoma is so serious.
-Some people don't notice the changes in their eye or their vision while this is happening, which is why it is so important that caregivers are taking their senior loved ones to an eye doctor regularly for checkups so they can make sure there aren't any undetected glaucoma issues forming.
+One of the most terrifying things about glaucoma is that it is typically gradual and painless.
+The condition occurs when the valve that regulates liquid in the eye becomes damaged, which then damages the optic nerve; this eventually increases pressure in the eye, which leads to serious damage.
+Typically, vision seems completely normal and the entire process is painless, which is why glaucoma is so serious.
+Some people don't notice the changes in their eye or their vision while this is happening, which is why it is so important that caregivers take their senior loved ones to an eye doctor regularly for checkups so they can make sure there aren't any undetected glaucoma issues forming.

 Types of Glaucoma